Engagement Ring Insurance

-Insurance may not be romantic but neither is the disappointment and grief (not to mention the cost) or replacing your irreplaceable wedding or engagement ring.
-It’s something you and your intended need to discuss with a qualified agent whether your ring is valued at £350 or £7,000 or more.
-Even if it’s an inherited family heirloom you didn’t have to pay for, it should be properly insured.
+Insurance may not be romantic but neither is the disappointment and grief (not to mention the cost) of replacing your ‘irreplaceable’ wedding or engagement ring.
+It’s something you should discuss with a qualified agent whether your ring is or an an inherited family heirloom you that didn’t have to pay for.
+Either way, it should be properly insured.
 You’re about to start a new life together and that life will be filled with practicalities like this.
-The piece of mind you’ll have from knowing your investment is safe will make keeping the romance in your relationship a lot easier!
+The piece of mind you’ll have from knowing that your investment is safe will make keeping the romance in your relationship a lot easier!

 Who buys the insurance policy?

 This decision is usually made by the couple.
-If they two do not live together, oftentimes the person wearing the ring will have it added to his or her policy until the after wedding when they move in together.
+If the two do not live together, often, the person wearing the ring will have it added to his or her policy until after wedding when they move in together.
 If you move after wedding, don’t forget to add the ring to your new homeowner’s or renter’s policy as soon as you can.

 How much does ring insurance cost?